There are three reasons you’ve likely ended up on this blog post:

 Bottom Line: The first digital transformation initiative is critical to proving value and ensuring the long-term success of your strategy.
 Take the proper steps and time to identify an impactful way to jump start your DX efforts.

 Leeder has a formula for unsuccessful technology-driven digital transformations:

 New Technology + Old Operations = Expensive Old Operations

 “If you don’t change the processes and cultures of our company, your employees are just enabled by expensive new things,” explains Leeder.

 That’s the reason why we’re already at the fourth tenet and are just now delving into technology side of digital transformation.
-Just to drive the point home, a successful digital transformation doesn’t start with technology – they start with business strategy.
+Just to drive the point home, successful digital transformation doesn’t start with technology – it starts with business strategy.

 With the foundation established in the first three steps, technology becomes a necessary tool, or lever, to help you reach the desired and defined business outcomes.

 “You need to build the vision – a big, fantastic vision to build the business case for digital transformation,” says Leeder.
 “But then, the first steps need to be really simple – simple use cases with measurable results.”